drone/docs/content/plugins/tutorials/golang.md

       hello world
 ```

 Create a Go program that makes an http request using the Yaml configuration parameters, which are passed to the program as environment variables in uppercase, prefixed with PLUGIN_.
+Here is more information on [plugin inputs](https://docs.drone.io/plugins/overview/#plugin-inputs).

 ```go  {linenos=table}
 package main